zhenyang92/website/README.md

 ## gh-pages

-Run `ng deploy --repo=https://github.com/zhenyang92/website --base-href="./"` to deploy it directly to github pages. (it will compare and push to branch gh-pages)
+Run `ng deploy --repo=https://github.com/zhenyang92/website --base-href="./" --no-silent` to deploy it directly to github pages. (it will compare and push to branch gh-pages)

 ## Code scaffolding